MrMauzy/MrMauzy.github.io/projects/index.md

 ### Down below is a Python function for a weather station.
 ![weather]({{ site.url }}/images/weather.jpeg){:height="200px" width="900px"}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is a weather station built with python with the help of a Raspberry Pi, a Grove Pi, 3 LED sensors, a light sensor and a temperature and humidity sensor.
 This was the final project for Emerging Systems Architectures & Technologies at SNHU.
 This program takes temperature and humidity readings every 30 minutes, only when the lights are on.
 This is to simulate day time, in the requirements they did not want to take any readings at night.
 Then depending on what the temperature and humidity is, it will have a different color LED on to show a range of values.
 The values then get stored in a JSON file on the local machine.
 For this project I also wrote a webpage to take these values and display them in a graph.
 I created this project in October 2018 for a class in Emerging System Architecture and Technology for Southern New Hampshire University.
-Below is a video made for the class where I am talking about the code review process and the changes that I eventually made to the project.
+Below is a video I made for my class, I am talking about the code review process and the changes that I eventually made to the project.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-EyROAOU5D4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the development of this project, I used python, JavaScript, JSON, HTML, Grove Pi, Raspberry Pi, and all the sensors and external devices to get this project to work.
-This is a fully functional program that shows that I can create a software development project and I think the project shows that.
+This is a fully functional program that shows a software development project.
 I improved this project by just tiding it up.
-I followed pythons coding standards and put everything inline.
+I followed Python coding standards and put everything inline.
 I also got rid of old testing statements and repeated code that could be put in a single function.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project I learned how important code review is.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project was great and showed how important code review is.
 I went through this project line by line looking for every little thing I could.
 Is it perfect?
 Probably not, but I still want to shoot for that.
-That is why code review is important.
-It makes you look at these artifacts piece by piece and tear it apart.
-This not only makes the work better but how you process and think about your code which is an invaluable skill.
+That is why code review is important and something I really enjoy.
+I love constructive critisim and having somewhere else show me where I can make my project flow or just over all improvements is awesome.
 When you write code, you think it is perfect and being able to step back and try to look at it as if it is someone else’s code is not easy but something we must do.
-I am the type of person that loves constructive criticism because I will never stop learning and growing.
 So, if you see something that needs changed or have an idea, please use the [Contact Me]( https://mrmauzy.github.io/contact/) section and shoot me a message!

 Here is a snippet of the code after the changes were made.
 This shows the different requirements needed to have each LED on or off.